These titles are making a big splash.

 I would sometimes come home to find my girlfriend perched on the couch, eyes fixed on the television.

-She was in a deep level in the advanced desert dungeon in Stardew, her life bar low and high-level enemies on her tail.
+She was on a deep level in the advanced desert dungeon in Stardew, her life bar low and high-level enemies on her tail.

 This amazing diversity—the combination of peaceful, Harvest Moon-esque gameplay, along with addictive, time-sensitive dungeon crawling has made games like Stardew Valley and Kingdom, indie hits.

 A game that is one-note will struggle to find a larger audience.

 But if you promise more nuanced and diverse gameplay, you could very well find yourself in the same pantheon of indie developers like Eric Barone, noio & Licorice.

 Ido Yehieli How To Make a Game People Love